The program’s Equity, Diversity and Inclusion Action Plan

 Access to these data is strictly limited to a small number of agency staff with the appropriate training and security clearance and on a need-to-know basis.
 Self-identification information is not part of your application and will be neither accessible to, nor shared with, external reviewers and/or selection committee members.

-In addition to its program monitoring, the program shares aggregated self-identification data—about institutional representation of women and gender minorities, Indigenous Peoples, racialized minorities and persons with disabilities—on an as-needed basis with host institutions to allow them to monitor their efforts in meeting their equity targets for the Canada Research Chairs Program.
+In addition to its program monitoring, the program shares aggregated self-identification data—about institutional representation of women and members of other gender-equity-seeking groups, Indigenous Peoples, racialized minorities and persons with disabilities—on an as-needed basis with host institutions to allow them to monitor their efforts in meeting their equity targets for the program.
 No data on sexual orientation or the subcategories of racialized minority groups or persons with disabilities will be shared with institutions for any purpose.
 The information will be securely transmitted to a specific, authorized individual at the respective institutions under strict confidentiality and privacy requirements.

 Will my responses be tied to funding decisions in any way?